What makes a film a box office hit?

 With her 2023 December blockbuster season entry, Malaika, Toyin Abraham pushed another title of hers, Ijakumo, outside the box office top ten.
 At just 9 weeks in cinemas, the motherhood-themed drama hit a new record for the actress.
 Starring Emeka Ike, Taiwo Ajai-Lycett, Anne Kansiime, Muyiwa Ademola and Ibrahim Chatta, the Steve Sodiya-directed film tells the story of a frustrated and bitter woman, who is struggling to have a child of her own, and tries to find spiritual guidance.

-At Number 8, we have King of Thieves (2022), a Yoruba epic piece that lends itself to a much wider audience under the direction of Adebayo Tijani and Tope Adebayo.
+King of Thieves (2022) is a Yoruba epic piece that lends itself to a much wider audience under the direction of Adebayo Tijani and Tope Adebayo.

 It is the story of Ageshinkole (Femi Adebayo), an invincible bandit who terrorizes the once-peaceful town of Ajeromi, and conspires to bring the kingdom to its knees.
 The film premiered at the IMAX Cinemas in April 2022 and grossed over ₦300 million at the Nigerian Box Office.